NEW JERSEY CITY UNIVERSITY

-In accordance with the 1993 Family Medical Leave Act, New Jersey City University allows you to take 12 weeks of unpaid leave from your job for a serious illness, the serious illness of a family member, or for the birth or adoption of a child.
+In accordance with the 1993 Family Medical Leave Act, New Jersey City University allows you take 12 weeks of unpaid leave from your job for a serious illness, the serious illness of a family member, or for the birth or adoption of a child.
 During this time your job and health benefits will be protected.
 The 12 weeks are per calendar year, and do not have to be taken consecutively.

-Those seeking a leave of absence must contact the Human Resources Department for counseling in preparation of the application and to review the policy, use of sick and vacation time, and continuation of benefits.
+Those seeking a leave of absence or faculty sick leave must contact the Human Resources Department for counseling in preparation of the application to review the policy, use of sick or vacation

-To be eligible for an FMLA leave an employee must:
+eligible for an FMLA leave an employee must:

 What Qualifies as an FMLA leave?

-An FMLA leave can be granted for:
+An FMLA leave can be granted for

-NJCU’S Application Process
+NJCU’s Application Process

 FMLA will be applied to all leave time (sick, vacation, administrative) used for serious health conditions that exceeds five (5) consecutive days in duration up to and including the allowed 12 weeks.
 Once you have exhausted your sick time you will then be eligible for Temporary Disability Insurance (TDI).
 Human Resources will notify you when you will be eligible to apply for TDI as well as supply you with the necessary forms to apply.
-Please note that TDI is a benefit offered to you by the State of New Jersey not New Jersey City University, therefore they are operated as separate entities.
+Please note that TDI is a benefit offered to you by the State of New Jersey not New Jersey City University, therefore; they are operated as separate entities.

 Upon your return to work you must report to the Human Resources department to ensure the processing of all return from leave forms.

-*Remember it is imperative that you have a consultation with the Human Resources Department regarding leave of absence, so that all policies can be explained in full detail.
+*Remember it is imperative that you have a consultation with the Human Resources Department regarding any leave of absence, so that all policies can be explained in full detail.
 If you cannot take care of this due to your own unforeseen serious illness, please authorize someone to do this on your behalf.